 - Health and Fitness Fair: The annual Health and Fitness Fair provides an opportunity for students to interact with community organizations promoting healthier lifestyles.

-- Nutrition Consulting: Health Educators work one-on-one with students to analyze food journals, set goals to improve diet and increase fitness, and answer any health or fitness-related questions.
+- Health Coaching: Health Educators work one-on-one with students to analyze food journals, set goals to improve diet and increase fitness, and answer any health or fitness-related questions.

 - Fitness Leader Training: PTH collaborates with fitness expert, Julian Varela, to provide a Fitness Leadership Training program.
 Students become youth personal trainers, peer nutrition educators, and fitness leaders.
 Youth gain leaderships skills, positively influence their peers, and support a culture of fitness at their school and in their community.